BebePhakoe/binary_trees/README.md

 C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
-This projects covers the concepts of binary trees!
+This projects covers the concepts of binary trees.

-I, Bebe Phakoe will be completing this task alone
+I, ALX student, Beloved Phakoe will be completing this task alone.